Medial Pterygoid Contracture

 5. Headaches often periauricular AAFP.

-6. Facial muscle tenderness on palpation MedLink.
+6. Facial muscle on palpation MedLink.

 7. Difficulty chewing solid foods Cleveland Clinic.